apocalyptech/pystarboundmap/README.md

    - This is something which probably made more sense when the app was attempting to load literally the whole map at once.
 Might not be worth it with the current more-limited loaded set.
- - Platforms seem to draw a black area underneath 'em
  - Visualization of explored areas (as defined by light sources)
  - Autodetect game location improvements
    - Theoretically we autodetect Steam install locations now